Find Schools

 The states with the most job growth for Cement Mason or Concrete Finisher are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, Louisiana, or Mississippi.
 These states have the worst job growth for this type of profession.

-Cement Mason or Concrete Finisher Average Salary
+Salary for a Cement Mason or Concrete Finisher

-Cement Masons and Concrete Finishers make between $28,780 and $75,220 a year.
+The typical yearly salary for Cement Masons and Concrete Finishers is somewhere between $28,780 and $75,220.

 undefined